DannyBoyNYC/5-D3-bar-chart/readme.md

 ## Accessibility

-Note: switch back to `chart.js` (the single chart version of this exercise) before proceeding for simplicity.
-We'll be updating our completed single histogram in this section, without the extra histograms.
+Note: for simplicity, switch back to `chart.js` (the single chart version of this exercise) before proceeding.
+We'll be updating our completed single histogram in this section, without the additional histograms.

 Let's look at the ways to make our charts accessible to screen readers.